coggraph/coggraph.github.io/_pages/home.md

 <p><strong>COGGRAPH</strong> is a new workshop at the interface between <strong>cognitive science 🧠</strong> and <strong>computer graphics 🫖</strong>.
 Building bridges between these scientific communities can help us ask and answer big questions about perception and depiction: questions about how we <strong>see, communicate, reason, and express ourselves</strong>.
 We believe the study of the mind can help computer graphics advance the goals of visual computing, while the tools and methods of graphics can help us better study the mind &mdash; and we want to grow a community of researchers who feel the same.
 (For more on our vision for COGGRAPH, read our workshop proposal <a href="/assets/pdf/COGGRAPH_2024_proposal.pdf">here</a>.)

 <p>We're doing things a little differently than usual.
-In 2024, COGGRAPH will take place as a series of four <strong>virtual online seminars</strong> &mdash; free &amp; open to the public &mdash; featuring interactive conversations with speakers from cognitive science, computer graphics, and the arts.
+In 2024, COGGRAPH will take place as a series of four <strong>virtual online seminars</strong> &mdash; free &amp; open to the public &mdash; featuring interactive conversations with experts from cognitive science, computer graphics, and the arts.
 Then, in late July, we will convene <strong>in-person</strong> for activities at the <a href="https://cognitivesciencesociety.org/cogsci-2024/">CogSci 2024</a> conference in Rotterdam.
 (In 2025, we'll plan to be at SIGGRAPH!)

 <p>Sign up for updates below!
 You are also welcome to contact the COGGRAPH organizers with questions and comments by emailing <a href="https://cs.stanford.edu/~kach/">Kartik</a>.</p>